Unrealized Projects 1930-1934

 SOURCE: GARBO book

-THE LIFE OF JEHANNE D'ARC (1932)
+THE LIFE OF JEANNE D'ARC (1932)

-Mercedes also hoped to do Jehanne D'Arc with Greta for MGM.
+Mercedes also hoped to do Jeanne D'Arc with Greta for MGM.
 It was her dream project and de Acosta told Thalberg: “I believe that Greta was worth much more than all the glamour and sex films she had been forced to play in.
 I had always wanted to see her play a peasant role in which she could brush her hair straight back off her face and wear simple clothes ...
 Nature is Greta's element”.

-Mercedes delivered her notes on The Life of Jehanne D'Arc ,including her analysis of other dramatic works, to the story department.
-“I personally do not like the Shaw play, except for some passages but think the preface tremendously interesting,” she wrote.
+Mercedes delivered her notes on The Life of Jeanne D'Arc, including her analysis of other dramatic works, to the story department.
+“I personally do not like the Shaw play except for some passages, but think the preface tremendously interesting,” she wrote.
+Mercedes’ script was based on her own play – Jeanne de Arc.
+After hard work Thalberg informed Mercedes that Garbo didn't like the finished product and that they would not do the film.

-Mercedes was unhappy and hurted most of all ‘cos Garbo didn't tell her personally but it is said that it may have been Mayers influence.He hated the thought that Garbo wanted to do the film without make up and with fully cut hair.
+Mercedes was unhappy and hurt most of all because Garbo didn't tell her personally, but it is said that it may have been Mayer’s influence.
+He hated the thought that Garbo wanted to do the film with no makeup and hair cut very short.

-ALTERNATIVE TITLE: Jehanne de Arc
+ALTERNATIVE TITLE: Jeanne de Arc

 SOURCE: GARBO book